ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 eVolver accepts a list of controllers, which can represent either distinct experiment logic on separate vials, or distinctly configured instances of the same experiment on separate vials.
-Their ``control`` methods are run in order during the control loop (wee :doc:`concepts` for more details on experiment setup).
+Their ``control`` methods are run in order during the control loop (wee :doc:`/concepts` for more details on experiment setup).

 For example, given the above experiment, an end-user could run on half the vials